Discussion –

 Alternative Assessment

 Educators use alternative assessments to gauge students’ understanding of the learning material.
-As opposed to other assessment methods, it focuses on evaluating a student’s proficiency level in a subject instead of their level of knowledge.
+These methods focus on evaluating a student’s proficiency level in a subject instead of their level of knowledge.

 Alternative assessments incorporate practical tasks that foster a higher level of critical skills in students.
 It focuses on individual student progress while considering the whole classroom, which enables a positive classroom environment that encourages students to learn new skills.